SSpzcee/Asunder-PHB/phb/md/Ninjutsu.md

 Tags: Interrupt, Link, Self

-Effects: This is used alongside a Dodge Interrupt, and provides it with a +G bonus.
-Your dodge's final speed cannot go lower than G.
+Effects: This is used alongside a Dodge Interrupt, and provides it with a \+G bonus.
+Your dodge's final speed cannot go lower than 2 \+ G.

 ### **Haneru \- Splash**